Herreran903/practica-invg/src/training/sat_images/README.md

 ## Architecture and training details (paper configuration)

-The SAT image CNN **reuses exactly the same architecture and optimizer** as the JSSP images model, and the training code is shared between both modules.
+The SAT image CNN uses the **paper-specific architecture and optimizer configuration** described in Loreggia et al. (2016).
+The training loop is shared with JSSP, but SAT overrides the architecture hyperparameters via [`config.yaml`](src/training/sat_images/config.yaml:25) to match the paper.

 1. **Input**
    - 128×128×1 grayscale images loaded from `.npy` files.